Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

-From the above analysis, we can confirm that the dataset does not contain any missing or null values.
-This ensures that no additional imputation or handling for missing data is required.
+## Observation:
+✅ No missing or null values were found in the dataset.
+No imputation is required.

 ```python
 obesity_df_renamed.isnull().sum() # check for null values